US Post Office-Forest

 Today, Scott County continues to thrive as a close-knit community with a strong focus on agriculture and small businesses.
 It preserves its historical heritage through local landmarks, museums, and events that celebrate the region's past.
 Scott County remains a testament to the resilience and perseverance of its people throughout its vibrant and diverse history.

-This timeline provides a concise overview of the key events in the history of Scott County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Scott County, Mississippi.

 • 1833 - Scott County was created as a new county in Mississippi.